-Customers are heavily looking for discounts before making an online purchase, willing to share data to receive personalized offers, see exclusive offers as a reward and a motivation to purchase again.
+Customers are heavily looking for discounts before making an online purchase, willing to share data to receive personalized offers, and see exclusive offers as a reward and a motivation to purchase again.
 Here are the data to confirm:

 Coupon Follow, 95% of millennials say they search the internet for coupons before an online transaction.

-Salesforce, 63% of Millennial consumers and 58% of Generation X consumers are willing to share data with companies in exchange for personalized offers, discounts, experiences and product recommendations.
+Salesforce, 63% of Millennial consumers and 58% of Generation X consumers are willing to share data with companies in exchange for personalized offers, discounts, experiences, and product recommendations.

-eMarketer, 62% of US online shoppers will be more motivated to complete a purchase when receiving a loyalty program offer. (i.e., double points for this purchase, information on how close shopper is to next tier of the program)
+eMarketer, 62% of US online shoppers will be more motivated to complete a purchase when receiving a loyalty program offer. (i.e., double points for this purchase, information on how close the shopper is to the next tier of the program)

 eMarketer, 52% of UK marketers use discount messaging to achieve loyalty.